 ¶9.
 Let the lowly brother glory in his exalted position,

-10.but the wealthy brother, in his lowly state, for like a flower of the grass he shall pass away.
+10.and the wealthy, in his lowly state, for like a flower of the grass, he shall pass away.

 11. For the sun rises with its burning heat and withers the grass, and its flower falls, and the beauty of its appearance is destroyed.
 Likewise, the rich man, with all his ways, shall also fade away.